Mr. Mosetti's English Class

 At this point in your child’s education you are aware of your child’s past performance in school.
 If your child has exhibited weaknesses that need to be worked on or strengths you wish to see cultivated further in his/her school years, please feel free to contact me throughout the year to check on your child’s performance.
 All students will receive an interim and a report card throughout the year.

 Parents/Guardians, I thank you for your interest in your student’s education and I look forward to working with you throughout the course of the school year.
-With continuous progress reports and flyers, I will keep you up to date with our journey into the world of English.
+Check Infinite Campus to stay up to date with your students grades.
 If you have any questions or concerns, please do not hesitate to contact me.
 Best way to contact me is my email: (Mosettil@eht.k12.nj.us).
 If you wish to speak on the phone or set up an appointment to meet in person, please email me your phone number and I will contact you as soon as I can.